intellibus/syncpad/README.md

 $ syncpad sync
 Syncing Config from BigParser into this project...
 Sync Complete!
 Your Project Config is now up-to-date

+$ syncpad daemon
+Starting Background Daemon to Sync Projects...
+Daemon Started!
+Your Projects will be syncing in realtime.
 ```

 ## Documentation 🛰